moeenuddin/bilaunwanpk/about.md

 permalink: /about/
 ---

-Its about writing itneresting content.
+Its about writing interesting content.